 - No experience is required to participate.

-- Representatives may also apply to be appointed as a Floor Leader or Committee Chair.
+- Representatives may also apply to be appointed as a Floor Leader or Committee Chair/Clerk

 - Review the Legislator Overview to learn more.

-Delegates in grades 10 - 12 can choose to participate in NC Youth and Government as a Budget Analyst.
+Delegates must apply to participate as a Budget Analyst.
+Reference the specialty application roles.
 In this role you:

 - Will be assigned Youth and Government bills and must submit a budget analysis for each bill.